-NCERT Solutions for Class 6 Science Chapter 13 Fun with Magnets is a beneficial study component required for the students studying CBSE board Class 6 Science.
+NCERT Solutions for Class 6 Science Chapter 13 Fun with Magnets is a beneficial study material required for the students studying CBSE board Class 6 Science.
 This solution has detailed answers and explanations to the exercise questions provided in the NCERT Class 6 Science textbook.

 The NCERT Solutions for Class 6 Science Chapter 13 provided here will help you to understand the discovery of magnets along with magnetic and non-magnetic materials, poles of the magnet, finding directions using magnets, construction of magnets, attraction and repulsion forces.

-Important topics covered in NCERT Solutions for Class 6 Science Chapter 13 Fun with magnets
+Important topics covered in NCERT Solutions for Class 6 Science Chapter 13 Fun with Magnets

 - How Magnets were Discovered